Event registration · badge printing · automation

 Template sync, dynamic fields, QR/barcode, PDF routing.

-- · PDF Routing Workflows
+- · PDF Routing Workflows: Deterministic Badge Dispatch & Fallback Chains

 - · QR Code Generation: Deterministic Payload Encoding for Badge Workflows